aspose-total/Aspose.Total-Products/total/en/cpp/conversion/email-to-xps/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export EMAIL to XPS" h2="Transform EMAIL to XPS within C++ application without requiring Microsoft Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using [Aspose.Email for C++](https://products.aspose.com/email/cpp/) you can convert EMAIL file format to HTML.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API, you can export HTML to XPS.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert</h2>

+As a C++ developer, you may need to add email conversion features inside your applications.
+Email conversion is the process of transforming an email message from one format to another.
+This can be useful for archiving emails, or for displaying them in a different format.

+<h2>How Aspose.Total Helps for Email to XPS Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that provides developers with the tools they need to create, manipulate, and convert various file formats.
+It includes two APIs that can be used to convert emails to XPS: Aspose.Email for C++ and Aspose.Words for C++.

+Aspose.Email for C++ is an API that allows developers to convert emails from one format to another.
+It can be used to convert emails from EMAIL to HTML.

+Aspose.Words for C++ is an API that allows developers to convert documents from one format to another.
+It can be used to convert HTML to XPS.

+By combining these two APIs, developers can easily convert emails from EMAIL to XPS.
+Both APIs are included in the Aspose.Total for C++ package, making it easy to access all the features of both APIs in one convenient package.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}